searxng/searxng/docs/admin/engines/settings.rst

 ``query_in_title`` :
   When true, the result page's titles contains the query it decreases the privacy, since the browser can records the page titles.

+``infinite_scroll``:
+  When true, automatically loads the next page when scrolling to bottom of the current page.

 ``center_alignment`` : default ``false``
   When enabled, the results are centered instead of being in the left (or RTL)